mob_image

 Can you help if I have multiple short assignments instead of one long one?

 Absolutely.
 Many students reach out with multiple weekly submissions, each carrying a few hundred words.
-Even short tasks like learning logs, formative reflections, or discussion board posts are worth getting reviewed,especially if they contribute to a larger capstone grade.
+Even short tasks like learning logs, formative reflections, or discussion board posts are worth getting reviewed—especially if they contribute to a larger capstone grade.
 We offer bundle pricing for students submitting multiple files in a week or throughout the semester.
-If you’re juggling assignments in different units, we’ll match each file with the right subject expert and return them polished and ready to upload.

 What’s included in the proofreading and editing process for assignments?

 We focus on more than just spelling and punctuation.
 Your assignment is checked for alignment with the brief, academic tone, paragraph structure, response depth, referencing accuracy, and overall flow.
-If the instructions include a rubric or list of questions, we verify whether each one is answered,and clearly.
-For editing, we’ll also provide suggestions if an argument feels weak or unclear, or if a point could benefit from stronger evidence.
-The final goal is to help your assignment read as smart as the ideas you’ve already put in.
+We also provide suggestions if an argument is weak or unclear or if a point could benefit from stronger evidence.

 Can you help with referencing and citation issues?
 I’m terrible at formatting.

 Yes.
 Referencing mistakes are one of the most common reasons students lose marks.
 Whether you’ve accidentally mixed APA and Harvard, missed a citation, or listed an incomplete source, we’ll clean it up.
-We check every in-text citation, match it with your bibliography, and reformat the entire reference list according to the style your university requires.
-Just let us know your style guide,or send your previous graded assignment for reference,and we’ll make sure everything is formatted to perfection.
+We check every in-text citation and reformat the entire reference list according to your university's required style.

 I’m working on a group project.
 Can you edit the full document for consistency?

-Yes,and this is one of the most useful services we offer for group reports.
-Often, when different team members write different sections, the tone and style can become inconsistent.
-Some sections may be academic and polished, while others feel rushed or informal.
-We unify the voice across the document, fix formatting, align structure, and improve transitions between sections,so it reads as if one thoughtful mind wrote it, rather than four different people under deadline pressure.
+Yes, and this is one of the most useful services we offer.
+When different team members write different sections, tone and style can become inconsistent.
+We unify the voice, fix formatting, align structure, and improve transitions so the document reads as if written by one author.

 What if my assignment has tables, charts, or screenshots?
-Will those be reviewed too?s
+Will those be reviewed too?

 Of course.
-We review visual elements like tables, charts, graphs, or embedded screenshots to ensure they are clearly labelled, referenced properly, and positioned correctly within your document.
-If your layout looks cluttered or inconsistent, we’ll fix spacing, headers, and captions,so your visuals don’t just look good, but add to your argument effectively.
+We review visual elements like tables, charts, graphs, or screenshots to ensure they are labelled, referenced, and positioned correctly.
+We also fix spacing, headers, and captions so visuals enhance your argument effectively.

 How fast can you return my edited assignment?

 Very quickly.
 Most short assignments are returned within 24 to 48 hours.
-If you have an urgent deadline, we offer same-day edits depending on file size and complexity.
-Let us know your due date up front,we never overpromise.
-If we accept your file, you can trust it’ll be returned on time.
+For urgent deadlines, we offer same-day edits depending on file size and complexity.
+We only accept work we can return on time.

 Essay Proofreading & Editing